 What is Ea Desktop/Origin in Game Overlay

 It’s obviously a way to quickly engage with your friends and stream directly to Twitch.
-Every game client you find specific features, some offer an exceptionally good experience like the Origin/EA Desktop where you get to play a game even before download finishes.
+For every game client, you find specific features, some offer an exceptionally good experience like the Origin/EA Desktop where you get to play a game even before the download finishes.
 You can find similar overlays in other apps like Discord and Steam.
 Now let’s come to the main topic and let us show you how to turn off EA Desktop In-Game Overlay.

 Disable EA Desktop In-Game Overlay on Windows

 Navigate the article

 Note: EA Desktop was previously Origin Beta and you can sign up for its access.